 As yet, the P.S.A. is not a common form of conducting business activity in Poland.
-However, given that there are a lot of significant advantages and facilitations compared to the Sp. z o.o. and the S.A., it may become an increasingly popular form of business entity.
+However, given that there are a lot of significant advantages and facilitations compared to the Sp. z o.o. and the S.A., it may become an increasingly popular form of business entity, especially for start-ups.